 The target CAGR non-GAAP adjusted EBITDA and CAGR non-GAAP revenue goals were set based upon expected CAGR ranges disclosed as part of the Company's prior financial guidance, which was publicly disclosed in January 2014.
 At the time the prior financial guidance was disclosed, the Company's management expected non-GAAP adjusted EBITDA to increase at an average CAGR of approximately 18% to 22% annually, and non-GAAP revenue to increase at an average CAGR of approximately 5% to 8% annually, during the three-year period from January 1, 2014 to December 31, 2016.
-The Company's 2014 financial performance was below or at the lower end of the Company's prior financial guidance, and as a result the performance goals underlying these operating growth PSU awards will be more difficult to attain in the subsequent two- and three-year periods.
+The Company's 2014 financial performance was below or at the lower end of the Company's prior financial guidance, and as a result the performance goals underlying these operating growth PSU awards will be more difficult to attain in the subsequent two- and three-year performance periods.

 In March 2015, the Compensation Committee certified the results with respect to the Company's 2014 non-GAAP adjusted EBITDA and 2014 non-GAAP revenue for the first performance period under the PSUs granted to the NEOs in February 2014.
-The Compensation Committee determined that the Company's 2014 non-GAAP adjusted EBITDA was higher than the pre-established minimum goal but lower than the pre-established target goal, resulting in 10% vesting with respect to the Company's 2014 non-GAAP adjusted EBITDA performance; and that the Company's 2014 non-GAAP revenue was lower than the pre-established minimum goal, resulting in 0% vesting with respect to the Company's 2014 non-GAAP revenue performance.
+The Compensation Committee determined that the Company's 2014 non-GAAP adjusted EBITDA was higher than the pre-established minimum goal but lower than the pre-established target goal, resulting in 10% vesting with respect to the Company's 2014 non-GAAP revenue was lower than the pre-established minimum goal, resulting in 0% vesting with respect to the Company's 2014 non-GAAP revenue performance.
 As both goals were equally weighted, this resulted in total vesting of 5% of target operating growth PSU awards eligible to vest for the 2014 performance period.
 The table below illustrates 2014 performance and shares earned by each NEO under these operating growth PSU awards.

-Target Shares Eligible for Vesting in 2014(1) Shares Earned Based on 2014 Performance (as a % of Target) Actual Shares Earned in 2014
+Name Target Shares Eligible for Vesting in 2014(1) Shares Earned Based on 2014 Performance (as a % of Target) Actual Shares Earned in 2014

-45,021 5% 2,251
+Paul M. Black 45,021 5% 2,251

-14,407 5% 720
+Richard J. Poulton 14,407 5% 720

-9,004 5% 450
+Dennis M. Olis 9,004 5% 450

-9,004 5% 450
+Brian P. Farley 9,004 5% 450

-6,753 5% 337
+James R. Hewitt 6,753 5% 337

-for Vesting in 2014(1) 45,021 14,407 9,004 9,004 for Vesting in 2014(1) Performance (as a % of Target) 45,021 5% 14,407 5% 9,004 5% 9,004 5%

 (1) Reflects portion of target PSU awards eligible to vest based upon the Company's 2014 financial performance.
-Shares not earned in 2014 may be earned in the future based upon the Company's performance in future periods.
+Shares not earned in 2014 may be earned in the future based upon the Company's performance in future performance periods.